Klypto/KissCaptcha-Goodbye/README.md

  - Minor formatting style change applied on the code.
 Blows up git change log but whatever

-Planned Features:

- - Automatically complete captchas for the next video page in the background.
- - Learn new images automatically

 The captchas on KissAnime will stop random bots but would have less success than a wet paper towel to to get in the way of anyone who is making a targeted attack on the site.
 However, it is  HIGHLY successful at annoying it's users.